Arkanosis/Arkonf/README.md

 salt-call --local state.sls mail
 ```

-Synchronization of custom grains is done automatically when running
+Synchronization of custom grains and custom modules is done automatically when
-`state.highstate`, so there's no need to run `saltutil.sync_grains` when
+running`state.highstate`, so there's no need to run `saltutil.sync_all` when
 applying the highstate.

 ## Copyright